Wood & Wire: 2011-2017: Formation, Wood & Wire, The Coast, and Live at the Historic Scoot Inn

 Tony Kamel (guitarist) and Matt Slusher (mandolinist) met in 2010, while they were playing with different mutual friends.
 Wood & Wire formed in 2011 when Dominic Fisher (bass) joined Slusher and Kamel's jam sessions.
 They started as a trio.
-And later that same year, they added Trevor Smith on banjo, and they began their career as a quartet in Austin, Texas.
-They toured in early 2013 with the band, Yonder Mountain String Band.
-They released their self-titled album, Wood & Wire, on February 5, 2013.
-The album is compiled of songs that the members wrote individually, then rearranged them as a band and songs they wrote (with the band in mind) while they were still in their developing stages.
+Later that same year they added Trevor Smith on banjo, becoming a quartet.
+They toured in early 2013 with Yonder Mountain String Band and released their self-titled album Wood & Wire on February 5, 2013.
+The album is compiled of songs that the members wrote individually then rearranged as a band, as well as songs they wrote together.
 Brittany Haas plays on the record.
-They recorded the album in Nashville, alongside producer and sound engineer Erick Jaskowiak, after being recommended by friend, Carl Miner, guitar player for The Greencards.
+They recorded the album in Nashville, alongside producer and sound engineer Erick Jaskowiak after being recommended by friend, Carl Miner, guitar player for The Greencards.
 Kamel said of Erick, "he did the perfect amount of production advice and he wasn't try to change what we were doing.
 We all hit it off really well."

 At the time of recording their second album, The Coast, the members in the band were Kamel, Fisher, and Smith.
 The album was released on February 3, 2015.
-On this album they had special guests, Jason Carter and Andy Leftwich, playing fiddle.
+Jason Carter and Andy Leftwich played fiddle.
 They collaborated with Erick Jaskowiak in Nashville again.
-All of the tracks on the album was written within the band.
+All of the tracks on the album were written collaboratively between band members.